How to Make Paper Flowers for Spring using Tissue Paper

 If you haven’t done so already stack 8-10 sheets of tissue paper and then cut out 10 squares that are about 3 inches in width and height.
 Again, each square should consist of 8-10 pieces of tissue paper.
 Fold the square on the diagonal to make a triangle.
 Then fold the triangle in half again.

 Unfold the tissue paper square and you should now have a square of tissue paper with rounded “petals” on the edges.
-In the photo above, there is a small pile of previously trimmed tissue paper that it has “petals” on the edges
+The petal shape on the edges is key for this paper flower craft.

 Repeat this process for 10 squares with stacked sheets of tissue paper.
 The goal is to have a total of 80-100 sheets of individual squares trimmed to have petals.